 As I sat down in front of my computer to meet online with a colleague, a notification of a group email flashed onto the top right of my screen.
 It was announcing my decision to change roles in one of the organizations I work for.
 In my mind it was meant to be my announcement to make.
 In my mind, something had been taken from me.

 In that moment, a flash of childhood memory glanced through my body: a memory of a surprise birthday party for me, aged 12.
 I opened the front door to my house to discover my classmates sitting in our family lounge room, ready to announce, “Surprise!”
-My amygdala came one line, ready to fight, fly, or freeze, as I experienced the horror of being out of control; of something large having been done behind my back; of feeling unsafe and unknown.
+My amygdala came online, ready to fight, fly, or freeze, as I experienced the horror of being out of control; of something large having been done behind my back; of feeling unsafe and unknown.
 I hate, and always have hated, surprises of this kind.

 12-year-old me sat placidly in the lounge room for a while, dampening any urges to run, sitting amongst girls who sat and looked back expectantly at me.
 I was expected to enjoy this event in my honor; I was expected to be the center of attention; and I was expected to be grateful that my family had done this for me.
 Instead I felt trapped, exposed and shamefully ungrateful.